The Blue Man Group Just Made The IPhone 6 Unboxing Video To End All Unboxing Videos

-The Blue Man group is known for their wacky, fun, and somewhat quirky entertainment.
+The Blue Man Group is known for its wacky, fun, and quirky entertainment.

-This time they decided to take their talents to YouTube and tackle one of those iPhone 6 unboxing videos.
+This time the group decided to take its talents to YouTube and tackle one of those iPhone 6 unboxing videos.
 Except this one is like no other unboxing video you’ll ever see.

 As with all unboxing videos, it starts by opening the box.

-First they try out a saw, fixing their mess with duct tape.
+First they try out a saw, then fixing the mess with duct tape.

 Maybe a kitchen knife will do it?